nikhilvashisht/FindMyGroup/README.md

 # FindMyGroup

 ## A social networking app made to connect people going to the same place.
+Created with React.